montag451/citadel-export/README.md

 - `room-name` or `room-id`
 - `output-dir`

-The option `output-dir` specify a directory where the result of the export will be stored.
+The option `output-dir` specifies a directory where the result of the export will be stored.
 It will contain a file named `messages.html` that will contain all the messages published in the room and a directory `files` that will contains all the files uploaded in the